 The surface treatment will be confirmed in the step as well.
 You can select high polish or texture on your cutlery.
 High polish gives customers impression of high quality and texture give customers the impression of high value but low key and a little mystery.

-Step 3 - Custom cutlery prototyping (not necessary)
+Step 3 - Customized cutlery prototyping (not necessary)

-Is it necessary to build the prototype for your custom cutlery?
+Is it necessary to build the prototype for your customized cutlery?
 No, it is not a necessary step for everyone.
 However, if you have following concerns, you can consider building the prototype.

 1. If your design is unique and has never seen before, we would suggest build the prototype.
 With the prototype, you can see the real design in physical but from your computer.
 Sometimes what you see in the computer is much different from the real world.